Big Show: Personal life

 Wight married his first wife, Melissa Piavis, in 1997.
 They separated in 2000 and their divorce was finalized in 2002.
 Together, they have a daughter.
 In 2002, he married his second wife, Bess Katramados.
+In his free time Wight enjoys playing video games.

 For many years, Wight has been an active supporter of the Special Olympics, including the 2014 Special Olympics USA Games in New Jersey, where he participated in the opening ceremony.
 He was later named WWE Goodwill Ambassador for the 2015 Special Olympics World Summer Games in Los Angeles, California.
 Since 2018, he has served as a global ambassador for Special Olympics International.
+Additionally he has granted multiple wishes for Make a Wish.